mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 You may have noticed that my server rack is conspicuously missing one common component: a server.

 I still have my pre-rack VM and storage servers.
-I'm planning to migrate them to rack-mounted chassis the next time I do some upgrades, but I've punted that task since building the rack was a significant enough project on its own.
+I'll migrate them to rack-mounted chassis the next time I do some upgrades, but I've punted that task since building the rack was a significant enough project on its own.

 ### Are there hats for my rack?